Arena Astros

-The Pan American Volleyball Complex is an arena in Guadalajara, Mexico.
+The Arena Astros is an arena in Guadalajara, Jalisco.
 The arena was opened on March 10, 2007, built at a cost of 40 million pesos.
-It has a capacity of 3,152 and hosted the volleyball competition at the 2011 Pan American Games.
+It has a capacity of 4,000 and hosted the volleyball competition at the 2011 Pan American Games.
 This arena was used on the Pan American Games on 2011.
+The arena is the home venue of the Astros de Jalisco.